F88/yonokomae/docs/DEVELOPMENT_EN.md

 3. Only non-`published` seeds produce a `PublishStateChip` (HistoricalScene + list renderers).
 4. Filtering: repository layer combines `themeId` + `publishState` (disabled states show 0 and are selectable only when count > 0).
 Unknown states are treated as `published` if no explicit filter.

-Index Generation Scripts:
+Index Generation Scripts (Unified):

-- `generate-battle-index.ts`: Consolidated map of ALL seeds with normalized state.
-- `generate-draft-index.ts`: Lightweight enumeration of non-`published` seeds.
+- `generate-battle-index.ts`: Consolidated (draft-only legacy generator removed).
+The former `generate-draft-index.ts` was deprecated and is now removed; any previous workflow should invoke the unified script.

 Adding a new state (guideline):